ASIAN FINANCIAL CRISIS (of 1997-98)

 A serious financial and economic crisis that struck many East Asian capitalist economies

 in 1997-98, and lingering in some countries beyond that period.
-Among the countries
+It was triggered by the

 “In the banking system alone, corporate loans equivalent to around half of one year’s GDP went bad—a destruction of savings on a scale more usually associated with a full-scale war....
 The crisis brought an end to a then widespread belief that there was a distinct ‘Asian way’ of capitalism that might prove just as successful as capitalism in the United States or Europe.” —Matthew Bishop, Essential Economics: An A-Z Guide (2009), pp. 25-26.